Sarah Vaughan: Vocal commentary

 Parallels have been drawn between Vaughan's voice and those of opera singers.
 Jazz singer Betty Carter said that with training Vaughan could have "gone as far as Leontyne Price."
 Bob James, Vaughan's musical director in the 1960s said that "the instrument was there.
 But the knowledge, the legitimacy of that whole world were not for her ...
 But if the aria were in Sarah's range she could bring something to it that a classically trained singer could not."

 In a chapter devoted to Vaughan in his book Visions of Jazz (2000), critic Gary Giddins described her as the "ageless voice of modern jazz – of giddy postwar virtuosity, biting wit and fearless caprice".
 He concluded by saying that "No matter how closely we dissect the particulars of her talent ... we must inevitably end up contemplating in silent awe the most phenomenal of her attributes, the one she was handed at birth, the voice that happens once in a lifetime, perhaps once in several lifetimes."

 Her obituary in The New York Times described her as a "singer who brought an operatic splendor to her performances of popular standards and jazz."
 Jazz singer Mel Tormé said that she had "the single best vocal instrument of any singer working in the popular field."
 Her ability was envied by Frank Sinatra who said, "Sassy is so good now that when I listen to her I want to cut my wrists with a dull razor."
-New York Times critic John S. Wilson said in 1957 that she possessed "what may well be the finest voice ever applied to jazz."
+The New York Times critic John S. Wilson said in 1957 that she possessed "what may well be the finest voice ever applied to jazz."
 It was close to its peak until shortly before her death at the age of 66.
 Late in life, she retained a "youthful suppleness and remarkably luscious timbre" and was capable of the projection of coloratura passages described as "delicate and ringingly high".

 Vaughan had a large vocal range of soprano through a female baritone, exceptional body, volume, a variety of vocal textures, and superb and highly personal vocal control.
 Her ear and sense of pitch were almost perfect, and there were no difficult intervals.

 In her later years, her voice was described as a "burnished contralto" and as her voice deepened with age her lower register was described as having "shades from a gruff baritone into a rich, juicy contralto".
 Her use of her contralto register was likened to "dipping into a deep, mysterious well to scoop up a trove of buried riches."
 Musicologist Henry Pleasants noted, "Vaughan who sings easily down to a contralto low D, ascends to a pure and accurate [soprano] high C."